willbox858/CC-F22-Final-Projects/README.md

 Right click toggles the mouse cursor on and off, disabling mouse-look when the cursor is visible.

-The contents of the EW folder are functions provided by the professor to ensure that all students had functional cameras, transformation matricies, and projections matricies.
+The contents of the EW folder are functions provided by the professor simplify the usage of OpenGL, as well as to generate vertex data to be fed into the shaders (written by me).

 The shader itself was written in GLSL